PickNikRobotics/moveit_studio_sdk/.docker/README.md

 Be sure to use the same `ROS_DOMAIN_ID` that was used for the SDK container.

 Now, go back to the terminal inside of the SDK container.
-To ensure that the SDK container can communicate with the Studio container, run:
+To ensure that the SDK container can communicate with the MoveIt Studio container, run:

 ```
 ros2 service list